Becoming A Professional Planner

 Applicants who do not have an accredited degree but with prior learning experience or those who have foreign credentials can also apply through the Prior Learning Assessment Route or the Reciprocal/Advanced Standing Route.
 More information can be found on the Professional Standards Board website.

 Fully certified professional planners in New Brunswick and Prince Edward Island who are members in good standing of their PTIA may use the designation Registered Professional Planner (RPP).
-In Nova Scotia, fully certified planners will be issued a license and be able to use the designation Licensed Professional Planner (LPP).
-Fully certified members of all four Atlantic provinces also become Members of the Canadian Institute of Planners and may also use the designation MCIP.
+Fully certified members of these provinces also become Members of the Canadian Institute of Planners and may also use the designation MCIP.
 Note: Newfoundland and Labrador is the only province in Canada without provincial legislation regulating professional planning; therefore, NLAPP members who are fully certified use the designation MCIP only.

-The process from graduation through becoming a RPP, MCIP (LPP, MCIP in NS and MCIP in NL) is overseen by the Professional Standards Board (PSB).
+The process from graduation through becoming a RPP, MCIP (MCIP in NL) is overseen by the Professional Standards Board (PSB).
 From first becoming a Candidate to becoming a fully certified professional planner usually takes two to three years, although members have up to seven years to complete the process.
 Full details on application requirements are on the PSB website.